input-output-hk/marlowe-cardano/marlowe-chain-sync/README.md

 new migrations that need to be run.
 For a detailed guide to writing and managing migrations, please read https://sqitch.org/docs/manual/sqitchtutorial/.

-To run the chain sync server, you can use the `run-marlowesyncd` command.
+To run the chain sync server, you can use the `run-chainseekd` command.
-Alternatively, you can directly invoke `cabal run marlowesyncd` to provide custom command line parameters.
+Alternatively, you can directly invoke `cabal run chainseekd` to provide custom command line parameters.
 The manual can be read by running `./man docs/marlowe-chain-sync.1`.